muldjord/occurity/docs/JOBS.md

 Note!
 Paths added using `addexclude` will NOT be copied!

-* Example 1: `cppath:optotypes` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path of the same name located at the path defined by `dstpath`.
+* Example 1: `cppath:optotypes`: This copies the source path `optotypes` from the path defined by `srcpath` to a destination path of the same name located at the path defined by `dstpath`.
-* Example 2: `cppath:optotypes;mypath` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path called `mypath` located at the path defined by `dstpath`.
+* Example 2: `cppath:optotypes;mypath`: This copies the source path `optotypes` from the path defined by `srcpath` to a destination path called `mypath` located at the path defined by `dstpath`.
-* Example 3: `cppath:/tmp/somepath;/home/pi/someotherpath` <-- This copies the source path `/tmp/somepath` to the destination path `/home/pi/someotherpath` ignoring the previously defined `srcpath` and `dstpath`.
+* Example 3: `cppath:/tmp/somepath;/home/pi/someotherpath`: This copies the source path `/tmp/somepath` to the destination path `/home/pi/someotherpath` ignoring the previously defined `srcpath` and `dstpath`.
-* Example 4: `cppath:somepath;/home/pi/someotherpath` <-- This copies the source path `somepath` to the destination path `/home/pi/someotherpath`.
+* Example 4: `cppath:somepath;/home/pi/someotherpath`: This copies the source path `somepath` to the destination path `/home/pi/someotherpath`.
 The source path is relative to the path defined by `srcpath` while `dstpath` is ignored.

 #### mvpath:SRCPATH[;DSTPATH]
 Moves `SRCPATH` to `DSTPATH`.
 If `DSTPATH` is left out `SRCPATH` will be used with a 4-digit autoincremented serial added (eg `SRCPATH0000`).
 If `DSTPATH` already exists a 4-digit autoincremented serial will be added (eg. `DSTPATH0000`).

 Note!
 This command DOES NOT adhere to paths added using `addexclude`!

-* Example 1: `mvpath:/media/%USER%/USBPEN/occurity/testpath` <-- Moves to `/media/%USER%/USBPEN/occurity/testpath0000`
+* Example 1: `mvpath:/media/%USER%/USBPEN/occurity/testpath`: Moves to `/media/%USER%/USBPEN/occurity/testpath0000`
-* Example 2: `mvpath:%HOME%/occurity/testpath;%HOME/occurity/testpathnew` <-- If `%HOME/occurity/testpathnew` already exists it will move to `%HOME/occurity/testpathnew0000`
+* Example 2: `mvpath:%HOME%/occurity/testpath;%HOME/occurity/testpathnew`: If `%HOME/occurity/testpathnew` already exists it will move to `%HOME/occurity/testpathnew0000`

 #### rmpath:PATH[;ask]
 Recursively removes an entire non-relative path.
 If `;ask` is added after the path, it will ask before deleting each subdirectory.